 After you finish, click Finish from your ribbon bar.

-We’ve just edit an existing path.
+We’ve just edited an existing path.
 Now we will create a new one on the balcony, let’s start from the front.
-Activate railing tool.
+Activate the railing tool from the Architecture tab, Circulation panel.

-Make sure chain check box is active, and change the offset value to 75.
+Make sure the chain checkbox is active, and change the offset value to 75.

 Snap to your walls and draw the path as below: